Ketamine Therapy Infusion – FAQs

 How many sessions should I expect?

-Initial ketamine infusion therapy consists of 6 IV ketamine treatments over the course of 3 weeks.
+Initial ketamine infusion therapy for treatment-resistant depression consists of 6 IV ketamine treatments over the course of 3 weeks.
 The details of this protocol are discussed in detail during the initial evaluation.
 Infusion appointments generally take 90–120 minutes.
 If the symptoms are successfully controlled with these initial treatments, then follow-up evaluations will be conducted to determine long-term treatment plans.

 Maintenance treatments for IV ketamine for depression usually consist of one infusion every 2-4 weeks.